 - Warm the milk for 45 seconds, and then place the warm milk, melted butter, egg, and sugar into the bowl.
 Mix for one minute and add the yeast mixture.
 Mix using the hook attachment until ingredients are incorporated.
 Mix for seven minutes.

-- Sprinkle flour on the working surface and transfer the dough and form into a ball.
-Place dough in a greased bowl and let sit, covered with cloth, at a warm temperature for 1 hour.
+- Sprinkle flour on the working surface.
+Transfer the dough and form it into a ball.
+Place the dough in a greased bowl and let it sit, covered with cloth, at a warm temperature for 1 hour.

-- When ready, divide the dough into a round dough and divide it into sixteen pieces using the dough cutter.
+- When ready, divide the dough into a round dough into sixteen pieces using the dough cutter.
 You can also cut dough, weigh 60 grams each, and use your palm to flatten and fill it with cocoa filling.
 Make sure that it is sealed.
 Place the filled dough with the seal down in the pan.
 Brush with the egg wash.
-(It is ok not to weigh the dough, try to form equally shaped bread.)
+(It is okay not to weigh the dough; try to form equally shaped bread.)

-- Cover the dough with a damp cloth and sit for another 30 minutes.
+- Cover the dough with a damp cloth and let it sit for another 30 minutes.
 Brush with egg wash.
-7. Preheat the oven to 350°F and place the bread on a baking sheet and bake for twenty minutes.
+7. Preheat the oven to 350°F, place the bread on a baking sheet, and bake for twenty minutes.

 Expert Tips and Tricks